-2.1 Actions Available against Infringement
+2.1 Actions Available Against Infringement

 A patent holder has several options when seeking enforcement of patent rights.
 District court litigation can provide injunctions, monetary remedies for infringement and declaratory judgments.
-As discussed above, the ITC can issue exclusion orders and cease-and-desist orders.
+As discussed at 1.5 Rights and Obligations of Owners of Intellectual Property Rights, the ITC can issue exclusion orders and cease-and-desist orders.
 If an applicable contract provides for alternative dispute resolution proceedings, such as mediation or arbitration, or the parties agree to alternative dispute resolution proceedings, they may be used in lieu of litigation.
 Alternative dispute resolution proceedings can allow more flexible solutions and a final resolution can often be reached faster and less expensively.
 Additionally, the ITC and many courts offer mediation programmes.